clarin-eric/fcs-sru-aggregator/README.md

 # Endpoint Reference Implementation
-If you have any kind of RESTful API to your Search Engine using the [Korp Endpoint Reference Implementation](https://github.com/clarin-eric/fcs-korp-endpoint/) as a starting point.
-If you are using Korp it should only be a simple adaptation to corpora and tagsets needed.
+If you have any kind of RESTful API to your Search Engine using the [Korp Endpoint Reference Implementation](https://github.com/clarin-eric/fcs-korp-endpoint/) as a starting point should be the way to go.
+If you more specifically are using Korp it should only be a simple adaptation to corpora and tagsets needed.
 In any case do not forget to look at the tests.

 # Endpoint Tester
 To test your Endpoint you can point the [IDS Endpoint Tester](http://clarin.ids-mannheim.de/srutest) to your Endpoint.